Ana Cheri Heats Up Instagram By Posing In The Buff For Soaking Wet Bathtub Snap

 Ana Cheri is heating up Instagram from inside her bathtub.

-The model took to the picture-sharing social media site to share a racy snap that showed her posing in the bath in the buff.
-The image showed Cheri relaxing face-down, with her arms crossed in front of her and her head resting on the edge of the tub.
+The model took to the social media site to share a racy snap of her posing in the bath in the buff.
+The image showed Cheri relaxing face-down with her arms crossed in front of her and her head resting on the edge of the tub.
 Cheri looked back and slightly away from the camera, with her wet curls sweeping over her forehead and her backside rising just above the surface of the water.

 Cheri remained strategically situated so as not to break the site's strict rules against overt nudity, but the racy snap still managed to capture some huge interest among her followers.
 The post racked up more than 80,000 likes and attracted plenty of compliments.